You know you should share your faith.

 Because of the limited rain over the past month, the berries were struggling to ripen but they were there.
 Tons of them.

-And, standing there watching my family struggle to pick the fruit, God showed me something about fruit, our Christian walk and our ability to share our faith with others around the world.
+And, standing there watching my family struggle to pick the fruit, God showed me something about fruit, our Christian walk and the ability to share your faith with others around the world.

 You see, there were thousands of berries on these bushes.
 Slowly ripening, yes… but the fruit was there.
 The potential for fruit was quite unbelievable.